| Premier League Table | |||||

 | 20 | C Palace | 34 | 29 | -29 |

 If Tottenham Hotspur do end up going down, it would probably be considered the biggest relegation in English football history.
-While Manchester United were relegated in 1974, only six years after winning the European Cup, there was more parity in English football back then.
+While Manchester United were relegated in 1974 only six years after winning the European Cup, there was more parity in English football back then.
 The financial advantage enjoyed by the Premier League’s “big six” clubs would seemingly immunise them from the spectre of relegation, and Spurs in particular would have expected the income from their spectacular new stadium would make the struggles of the 1990s a thing of the past.
 Evidently not.

-The Premier League just gets more and more competitive.
-English clubs are taken over by wealthy foreign benefactors - Chelsea, Manchester City, Aston Villa, Newcastle - who pump in billions to fast-track their team up the table.
-In addition you have traditional minnows like Brighton and Brentford, who clearly have an enormous edge in the transfer market thanks to their sharp owners’ analytic prowess, forged over many years in the gambling markets.
-That just leaves less and less room for the dross that would form a large chunk of the division 20 years ago, and there isn’t as much wiggle room for a team that parlays bad recruitment, an injury crisis, and some dice rolls going the wrong way.
+That just leaves less and less room for the dross that would form a large chunk of the division 20 years ago, and there isn’t as much wiggle room for a team that parlays bad recruitment, plus an injury crisis, plus some dice rolls going the wrong way.
 Even if Spurs do manage to stay up, both West Ham and Forest have expensively-assembled squads and plenty of players that would get picked up by big clubs in the summer.
 It’s a tough league!

-Next up for Spurs is Thursday night at home to Crystal Palace.
+Next for Spurs is Thursday night at home to Crystal Palace.
 It could be described as a must-win, or maybe a must-not-lose, and certainly a must-not-play-as-badly-as-the-last-two-games.
-It’s incredible to think Igor Tudor could already be in jeopardy, but if Spurs think another managerial change would slightly improve their odds of avoiding a catastrophic relegation, then they would surely consider it.
+It’s incredible to think Igor Tudor’s position could already be in jeopardy, but if Spurs think another managerial change would slightly improve their odds of avoiding a catastrophic relegation, then they would surely consider it.
 I wonder if Jurgen Klinsmann is available?